 In fact, PwC discovered that in this era of instant gratification, most people only make the connection between technology and customer experience when the former “fails, is slow or disrupts the process.”

-Particularly when Gartner predicts that chatbots will be integrated across 25 percent of all customer service and support operations by 2020—a technology that currently falls far short of expectations.
-A Chatbots.org survey of 3,000 consumers revealed that repeating information and context to a live agent after explaining the situation to a chatbot was a major frustration for 59 percent of people.
+While chatbots can help companies cut response times and provide an around-the-clock presence, a Chatbots.org survey of 3,000 consumers revealed that repeating information and context to a live agent after explaining the situation to a chatbot was a major frustration for 59% of people.

-The power of personalization
+The power of personalization in eCommerce customer experience

 Despite high profile data breaches such as Facebook’s Cambridge Analytica scandal, consumers are increasingly willing to share info with companies—as long as there’s something in it for them.